2022 Annual Conference: Attend In Person

 Includes opening reception; education sessions; lunches and tours Thursday-Saturday; silent auction reception and gala dinner on Saturday; and ability to stream conference videos online for three months.
 Capacity is limited and events may sell out.
 Register early to secure your spot.
 In-person attendees must read and agree to our COVID-19 general disclaimer and safety policies, as well as our other participation policies, which you can find below.
 Online registration and payment via credit card is preferred.
 If you require assistance registering or have any questions, please email [email protected] or call 312.663.5500.

-AIA credit will be sought for multiple conference programs.
-We anticipate that in-person attendees will be able to receive credit for attending education sessions and tours, including pre- and post-conference.
+AIA credit has been approved for multiple conference programs.
+In-person attendees will be able to receive credit for attending education sessions and tours, including pre- and post-conference.
 Additional details and instructions will be made available once credit has been approved.

 Conservancy Members: $795 per person

 Friend members receive member price for one; all other members receive member price for two.